 By editing your existing user you will have access to Permissions, and Applications tabs that will allow you to configure what type of permissions each user can have when it comes to data access and app usage.

 Be sure to allow them access to only apps and folders that are required, and give them minimum permissions, for example, read-only settings on a folder.
 No need to allow them to read/write permissions if write permissions are not needed.

 Secure SignIN (DSM 7 only)

-Bottom line is that Synology is also aware of increased security needed when it comes to user access.
+The bottom line is that Synology is also aware of the increased security needed when it comes to user access.
 Reasons were already mentioned in this article and soon you will have a combination of a strong password, 2fa, and biometrics combined into one.

 SSIN feature will allow you to use a Synology new mobile app to authenticate in your NAS with just your username and your mobile device.
 No password is needed.
 You will unlock the app with touch or face identification and the password will not be needed.
 If you are interested, go and read the article for more details.

 Not the shortest of articles and the longest in the series but security is important so, now that we have passed 3500 words so far, let's finish with the last part of this article.

 So far we have seen several elements that can increase your data security and protect your data from unauthorized access, but, as I said before, there is no 100% security.
 The best thing to do would be to keep your NAS disconnected from the web.
 That will leave only on-premise problems, and it would be easier to handle in any case.